fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - This physical host will not be used by any other customer of Azure.
 - Maintenance events schedule will be controlled by the Customer/owner, we can't control that on a shared physical host.

-### Deleting a Resource group will delete all the resources associated with the resource group.
+### Deleting a Resource group will delete all the resources associated with the resource group

 ## What is a Workload